What Is The Washington State Long Term Care Tax?

 Which Employees Are Subject To Long Term Care Tax in Washington State?

-If you work in Washington, then you need to pay tax into the program.
-The only people who do not have to pay are if they are self-employed or if they work for a federally recognized tribe.
+If you work in Washington, you must pay taxes into the program.
+The only people who do not have to pay are if they are self-employed or work for a federally recognized tribe.

 The Washington Long-Term Care Program says an employee is treated as employed in Washington if: